latex3/latex3.github.io/bugs/index.md

 "the glass is half full or half empty" situation.

+## Searching through already reported bugs

+The LaTeX Project Team maintains <a href="{{site.baseurl}}/cgi-bin/ltxbugs2html?introduction=yes&amp;state=open">a bugs database</a> for the core LaTeX software (LaTeX kernel + packages maintained by the team).
+It is possible to search that database to see if a problem has already been reported or perhaps already has a solution or workaround.

 ## How do I report a bug?

-If you think you've found a bug in LaTeX software then it is important to report it to the right people so that it can get fixed (this is, of course, also important if you know a workaround that works for you).
+If you think you've found a new bug in LaTeX software then it is important to report it to the right people so that it can get fixed (this is, of course, also important if you know a workaround that works for you).
 We realize that it is not easy for most users to figure out to whom to